 - Be sure to visit the trains!
 There is such a spectacular train display that spans a massive room, as long as a replica of the city of Chicago.
 Try to stake claim to some of the step stools for your shorter kiddos so they can enjoy the full display, or head upstairs and watch the trains and buildings from up above.

-To buy tickets, check out this page (and remember to use your local Chicago library to try to get a free museum pass if available, if you aren’t already one of the free admissions like teachers and young children).
+To buy tickets, check out this page (and remember to use your local Chicago library to try to get a free museum pass if available, if you aren’t already one of the people who receive free/discounted admission such as teachers, military, and young children).